aksvarun/aksvarun.github.io/_posts/2020-02-07-aaai_poison.md

 arxiv: https://arxiv.org/abs/1910.00033
 ---

-We explore poisoning methods to introduce backdoors in neural networks.
-The trigger for the backdoor is revealed only during inference and hidden during the model training stage, which gives more capacity to the adversary.
+We explore poisoning methods to introduce backdoors in neural networks where the trigger remains hidden from the victim during training time.
+Hence, the poisoned examples cannot be identified upon manual inspection and the attacker can use the trigger to fool the model successfully at test time.
 <!-- code: https://github.com/UMBCvision/fooling_network_interpretation -->